usnationalarchives/social-media-strategy/pages/goal4.md

       <p>We work with staff to create a vibrant culture of social media innovation, collaboration, educational opportunities, and partnerships.<strong> </strong>The team provides staff the training and skills necessary to succeed, and we support staff efforts with our collective resources and expertise.
 We share successes, learn from each other, and work together to innovate.</p>

-      <p>Action: The team creates guidelines that are easy to use, meaningful, and address real-life issues that social media managers are experiencing.
+      <p><b>Action:</b> The team creates guidelines that are easy to use, meaningful, and address real-life issues that social media managers are experiencing.
 We use infographics, checklists, and tip sheets to make these best practices appealing and easy to use.</p>

-      <p>Action: The team uses NARAtions as a digital training blog, making it both a place for analysis of our digital engagement and a training guide and repository for staff experiences.
+      <p><b>Action:</b> The team uses NARAtions as a digital training blog, making it both a place for analysis of our digital engagement and a training guide and repository for staff experiences.
 The blog features guidance, shares lessons learned, and offers models of social media success.
 We use NARAtions as place to share innovative ideas and report back on collaborations.
 The blog is available to NARA staff and the public.</p>

-      <p>Action: The team supports communication and collaboration with the social media community across NARA, leads two-way communication with staff with monthly educational sessions on various channels (like webinars, calls, and Google Hangouts), reaches out via an email newsletter, and uses space on the ICN to consolidate information.
+      <p><b>Action:</b> The team supports communication and collaboration with the social media community across NARA, leads two-way communication with staff with monthly educational sessions on various channels (like webinars, calls, and Google Hangouts), reaches out via an email newsletter, and uses space on the ICN to consolidate information.
 We ask staff for feedback and act on what they say.</p>

-      <p>Action: The team organizes organize lightning sessions and field trips for content creators to discuss and explore new ideas.
+      <p><b>Action:</b> The team organizes organize lightning sessions and field trips for content creators to discuss and explore new ideas.
 We invite outside expertise to help us get inspired.</p>

-      <p>Action: We increase visibility (and show the importance of social media) with managers and supervisors by sharing success and highlighting staff in a monthly report that shares little successes like retweets from famous people, stakeholder reactions to current archival projects, and numbers of people downloading eBooks and attending Hub events.</p>
+      <p><b>Action:</b> We increase visibility (and show the importance of social media) with managers and supervisors by sharing success and highlighting staff in a monthly report that shares little successes like retweets from famous people, stakeholder reactions to current archival projects, and numbers of people downloading eBooks and attending Hub events.</p>
     </div>
   </div>
 </div>